ArpitSandal/Todo-list-Django/README.md

 It is a simple Todo list app, which keeps track of all the Tasks.

-It's UI is inspired by the modern **Glassmorphism Design** which is a minimalistic semi-transparent design which uses the **backdrop-filter property** to obtain the glassy design.
+It's UI is inspired by the modern **Glassmorphism Design** which is a minimalistic semi-transparent design that uses the **backdrop-filter property** to obtain the glassy interface.

 Some Samples :rocket: